HaydenLeDev/hayden-react-rhnet-library/README.md

 ### Modal component props

 #### text
 Request a string.
 Injects the text you want into the component.
+Only works for notifications.
+If you want to put text in a classic modal use "corpsHtml"
 ####  isOpen
 Request a boolean.
 True: opens the modal.
 False: closes the modal.
 ####  setIsOpen= function pour mettre a jour isOpen